White Tooth Fillings: A Procedure Overview

 - Lonomers: Tooth-colored bits used to fill cavities between the teeth or small cavities.
 Lonomers sometimes spout out small quantities of fluoride, which will help prevent you from getting cavities.

-- Gold: Hard for your dentist to work with and expensive for the patient.
-Gold makes the procedure cost more and take longer.
+- Gold: Difficult material for your dentist to work with and expensive for the patient.
+Gold makes the procedure cost more and takes longer.

 - Ceramics: Tooth-colored fillings that require specific equipment.
 Ceramics are a costly option and may take several appointments to complete the job.